mark-hennessy/flow-vs-typescript/README.md

 Preferences > Languages & Frameworks > TypeScript > TSLint
 * Enabled: checked

+In the "Configuration file" section
+* Configuration file: absolute path to config/tslint.json

 ### Code Style
 IntelliJ code style needs to be configured so that auto-formatting does not conflict with linters.